What We Know About The Cleveland Facebook Homicide Victim, Robert Godwin Sr.

-It was a beautiful, sunny day in Cleveland, Ohio on April 16.
+It was a beautiful, sunny day in Cleveland, Ohio, on April 16.
 Robert Godwin Sr. was walking in Cleveland’s Glenville neighborhood after enjoying an Easter meal with his family.
-As he was walking, he was approached by a stranger and then was shot and killed by the unknown man.
-The entire incident took place on Facebook Live and the video of the senseless murder stayed up on Facebook for almost three hours.
+As he was walking, he was approached by a stranger before being shot and killed by the unknown man.
+The entire incident took place on Facebook Live, and the video of the senseless murder stayed up on Facebook for almost three hours.

-One of the children of 74-year-old Godwin Sr. told WOIO that Robert Godwin Sr. was a good hearted man.
+One of the children of Robert Godwin Sr. told WOIO that the 74-year-old grandfather was a good hearted man.

 “It’s not real.
 (My father) was a good guy.
 He would give you the shirt off his back.”